bernedom/bernedom.github.io/_posts/2024-03-26-preventive-vs-corrective-planning.md

 ---
 layout: post
-title:  Preventive vs. Corrective Planning in Software Development: Striking the Balance
+title:  "Preventive vs. Corrective Planning in Software Development: Striking the Balance"
 description: "Striking the balance between preventive & corrective planning in software development is helps navigating critical decisions and uncertainties effectively."
-thumbnail: images/cmake-logo.png
+thumbnail: images/preventive_planning/preventive_planning.png
 ---

 **In software development, the way we do planning plays a crucial role in determining the success or failure of a project or product**.
 It's a dance between trying to foresee every possible scenario and being agile enough to navigate uncertainties as they pop up.
 On a high level, two primary approaches dominate this landscape: preventive planning and corrective planning.
 While classical project management methodologies often favor preventive planning, the agile movement has brought corrective planning to the forefront, emphasizing adaptability and responsiveness.